lucrnz/site/content/blog/20220928-hello-world.md

 description = "My experience building this site and how modern web development is"
 +++

+> Update: You can view the source code for the website version referenced here: [www-old](https://git.lucdev.net/luc/www-old)

 Finally, after coding for hours non-stop, and reading a lot of blogs while wishing to have my own, I can start mine.
 It is been a while since I have a website... probably around 10 years.

 I enjoy lurking, it is how I am, creating text-based content was not something that I really had in mind in the last years.